deveshtalreja/Final-Project/README.md

 - jupitor nb

-and thats all the things covered
+and thats all the things covere